guilhemmarchand/telegraf-kafka/docs/ootb_alerting.rst

 Managing the alerting framework and its objects require KVstore collection and lookup definition write permissions.

+You can rely on the builtin role **kafka_admin** and configure your Kafka administrators to be member of the role.

+The role provides the level of permissions required to administrate the KVstore collections.

 Shall an unauthorized user attempt to perform an operation, or access to an object that is no readable, the following type of error window will be showed:

 .. image:: img/ootb_alerting_user_error1.png